sampsonv/github-trending/README.md

 * 【2023-10-15】[skywind3000 / kcp](https://github.com/skywind3000/kcp) - ⚡ KCP - A Fast and Reliable ARQ Protocol
 ## C++

+* 【2025-02-20】[catboost / catboost](https://github.com/catboost/catboost) - A fast, scalable, high performance Gradient Boosting on Decision Trees library, used for ranking, classification, regression and other machine learning tasks for Python, R, Java, C++.
+Supports computation on CPU and GPU.
 * 【2025-02-17】[ggml-org / llama.cpp](https://github.com/ggml-org/llama.cpp) - LLM inference in C/C++
 * 【2025-02-17】[NickvisionApps / Parabolic](https://github.com/NickvisionApps/Parabolic) - Download web video and audio
 * 【2025-02-15】[CollaboraOnline / online](https://github.com/CollaboraOnline/online) - Collabora Online is a collaborative online office suite based on LibreOffice technology.
 This is also the source for the Collabora Office apps for iOS and Android.